heyysiri/NamamiGange/Readme1.md

 ## Prerequisites

 - Python (Make sure you have Python installed on your system.
-You can download the latest version from the [official Python website](https://www.python.org/)).
+You can download python 3.8  version from the [official Python website](https://www.python.org/)).

-## Installation Steps
+## Installing Dependencies

 ### 1. Create a Virtual Environment

-Open a terminal or command prompt and navigate to the directory where you want to create your virtual environment.
+Open a terminal or command prompt and navigate to the repository cloned to create your virtual environment.
 Run the following commands:

 #### On Windows: